jondavidjohn/tfe-terraform/README.md

 }
 ```

-This is used by the terraform provider to authenticate.
+This is used by the terraform provider to authenticate, and all resources will be created by this user.

 ## First Run!